The Artist Daniel Cordell was born in Hertfordshire, 1979. He now lives and creates in Devon.

 Daniel studied at Loughborough University School of Art and Design, where he proudly gained a first class BA honours degree in fine art sculpture.
 He also spent three months studying sculpture at the prestigious Virginia Commonwealth University, USA.

-Although Daniel’s skills are broad, and he likes to work with steel and stone, he is instinctively drawn to wood and has specialised in large scale green wood carving and constructing since 2001.
+Although Daniels skills are broad and likes to work with steel and stone, He is instinctively drawn to wood and has specialised in Large scale green wood carving and constructing since 2001.

 Daniel’s style has evolved over the years.
-He used to like to sand his sculptures until they were very smooth.
+He use to like to sand his sculptures very smooth.
 Now Daniel is drawn to creating and leaving the rough textural grooves that come naturally to the chainsaw.
-They can help to describe features of buildings, give energy and flow to surfaces, and allow a level of honesty of the making process to the viewer.
+They can help to give energy and flow to surfaces, and allow a level of honesty of the making process to the viewer.

-At the Cotswold Sculpture Park, you will see three of Daniel’s magical sculptures.
-They are all unique, and each depicts a different style of dwelling.
-Daniel has carefully selected the best locally, ethically and naturally durable Cypress wood for these sculptures.
-They are finished with exterior acrylic paints and Danish oil.
+Come and see three of Daniel’s magical sculptures.
+Daniel has carefully selected the best locally, ethically and naturally durable Cypress and Cedar wood for these sculptures.
+They are finished with Danish oil.

 See more of Daniel’s work at his website: www.dancordell.co.uk.